BIGJRA/BIGJRA.github.io/rejuv.md

 to in a bit.

-2\) Kimono Girl Lana: First, northwest Dream District outside of Ruka’s Café.
+2\) Kimono Girl Lana: First, northwest Dream District outside of Ruka’s Cafe.
 Head down into the Residential District.

 Relationship Point Choices: